matrix-io/matrix-creator-init/README.md

 This package programs the FPGA and the SAM3 MCU when the system starts.

-TODO: Do not program the MCU all the time to save write cycles.
+TODO: Improve the MCU programming verification process